elonniu/reinvent-tf-app/demo1/README.md

 This demo shows how to build a serverless application with Terraform based on a zip file.

+## Prerequisites

+You need to create a bucket and store the jpeg file `reinvent2023/test.jpeg` in it.
+The bucket name is used in the Terraform configuration file.

 ## 1. Build the app.zip

 ```bash